 Thomas Hughes is Mellon Professor Emeritus of the History of Science at the University of Pennsylvania and Distinguished Visiting Professor at the Massachusetts Institute of Technology.
 His most recent books include Human Built World, Rescuing Prometheus and American Genesis.
 He is a member of the American Philosophical Society, US National Academy of Engineering, Royal Swedish Academy of Engineering Sciences and the American Academy of Arts and Sciences.

-dramatic buildings, form, sculptural, abstract, 20th century, follows function, iconography, songs and systems, hieroglyphics
+Tags: dramatic buildings, form, sculptural, abstract, 20th century, follows function, iconography, songs and systems, hieroglyphics

 Date story recorded: 22nd to 23rd September 2006